Summary of “Public Speaking TED TALKS – The Official Guide”: There is nothing more natural than being afraid to speak in public.

 In the past, most knowledge was acquired at school and, for some, in the family.
-From there it was enhanced in a specialised way within the professional environment.
+From there it was enhanced in a specialized way within the professional environment.
 Now, you can work alone in a food laboratory and train yourself in the management and communication of others.
 Books, blog articles, mobile applications, radio, TV, training, coaching, are all tools that were not available to everyone 50 years ago.

 Finally, in addition to this interconnection of knowledge, there is the wealth created by the interconnection of people.
 Never before in history has it been so simple to be able to communicate with a person.
-Even on the other side of the world, you can have an exchange with a person in real time.
+Even on the other side of the world, you can have an exchange with a person in real-time.
 It may seem trivial, but the rapid development of communication channels has really changed a lot of sectors.
 A simple example: in all sectors that touch on art, you can show your talent to the world in a few seconds with the use of Google, Instagram, YouTube

 Book critique of “Public Speaking TED: The Official Guide” by Chris Anderson:

-In this column you have discovered the main keys to Chris Anderson’s book: Public Speaking in TED: The Official Guide.
+In this column, you have discovered the main keys to Chris Anderson’s book: Public Speaking in TED: The Official Guide.
 What I liked the most about this book is the countless tips and tricks to help you make a good speech.
 The methods are both applicable for small pitches or for real conferences in front of hundreds of people.

 I also appreciated the immersive side of this book for public speaking at TED conferences.
-To be able to understand the concept and discover the behind-the-scenes, from the preparation to the realisation of the conferences by good speakers.
+To be able to understand the concept and discover the behind-the-scenes, from the preparation to the realization of the conferences by good speakers.